theflakes/Linux_Forensic_Harvester/README.md

 # Linux_Forensic_Harvester
 Harvest Linux forensic data for operational triage of an event.

+If you just want to run it, download the "lin_fh" binary.

 ## Why this tool
 I am writing this in Rust for two reasons:
 * I want to learn and get better programming in Rust.